awsdocs/aws-appconfig-user-guide/doc_source/appconfig-deploying.md

 ## Deploy a configuration \(commandline\)<a name="appconfig-deploying-commandline"></a>

-The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to deploy a AWS AppConfig configuration\.
+The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to deploy an AWS AppConfig configuration\.

 **To deploy a configuration step by step**

-1. Install and configure the AWS CLI\.
-For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.
+1. Open the AWS CLI\.

 1. Run the following command to deploy a configuration\.